 This method works only for customer who have their Mobile phones seeded with Aadhaar as an OTP step is there in the flow.

 Aadhaar and Paper based KYC methods have their place in the identification and financial ecosystem.
 Though complete digitisation has again become a problem for companies with no access to eKYC.

-New age methodologies using Machine Learning and Data Analytics have been emerging to solve this problem, these solutions that can be used by enterprises to completely digitise their KYC process, offer a seamless customer experience and minimise identity fraud.
+New age methodologies using Machine Learning and Data Analytics have been emerging to solve this problem, these solutions that can be used by enterprises to completely digitise their KYC process, offer seamless customer experience and minimise identity fraud.

 2 of the most prominent new age solutions are listed below,

 This method is being extensively by the MF industry to do KYC.
 Here, the customer initiates self on-boarding by submitting the POI and POA as well as by recording a video via an app or a web portal provided by the service provider which then is manually viewed and verified by an agent.
 This takes care of the IPV mandated by SEBI and RBI meanwhile saving on operational costs that come with paper based KYC.

 Offer a seamless customer experience and enable self on-boarding journey as a part of your flows.

 Though is automated for most of the process, it still requires the manual intervention of agents to view and verify documents.

 An advanced form of Video based KYC solution in which Machine Learning takes care of authenticating the document and identity of the customer by matching the recorded video and documents submitted.
 Completely removing the need for any manual intervention, though in some cases you can have cross validation done manually for a fraction of all tractions, where a minor fleet of agents get to re-validate the data or take a second look at validations rejected by the algorithm.

 This not only takes care of the IPV but also eliminates the time and cost required to manually validate a customer, speeding up customer on-boarding.